Rockfire Resources PLC 2022 Review

 - Agreeing fee levels for Non-Executive Directors.

-Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.
+Principle 10 – Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Board attaches great importance to providing shareholders with clear and transparent information on the Company’s activities, strategy and financial position.

-The Company communicates with shareholders through the Annual Report and Accounts, full-year and half-year announcements, the Annual General Meeting (‘AGM’) and one-to-one meetings with large existing or potential new shareholders.
+The Company communicates with shareholders through the Annual Report, full-year and half-year announcements, the Annual General Meeting and one-to-one meetings with large existing or potential new shareholders.